Prot2Text-V2: Protein Function Prediction with Multimodal Contrastive Alignment: Introduction

 As sequencing technologies uncover millions of new proteins, most remain uncharacterized, underscoring the urgent need for accurate, scalable function prediction.
 Traditional tools like BLAST \citep{altschul1990basic} and InterPro \citep{hunter2009interpro}, though effective, rely on manual curation and homology-based inference, making them slow and limited—especially for proteins from poorly studied organisms lacking close homologues.
 These approaches are also constrained by predefined labels or controlled vocabularies, restricting their ability to express the full complexity of protein function.
 Protein function is complex, spanning molecular mechanisms, pathways, and evolutionary roles.
 Free-text predictions, enabled by natural language generation, offer greater flexibility and expressiveness than rigid labels like Gene Ontology (GO) terms.
 This has spurred growing interest in models that can generate rich, compositional natural language annotations of protein function.

 Although deep learning models for protein function prediction have achieved promising performance, usually they have not been thoroughly tested on protein samples with low sequence similarity to training samples, which is a critical scenario for real-world generalization.
 This gap raises concerns that existing models may not truly understand protein function, but instead rely heavily on sequence similarity.
 As a result, they often fail to generalize beyond their training data, limiting their effectiveness for novel or poorly characterized proteins.
 To address this, we propose Prot2Text-V2, a multimodal sequence-to-text framework that generates rich, textual functional descriptions directly from amino acid sequences.
 Our approach combines a powerful protein encoder (ESM-3B \citep{lin2023evolutionary}) with a large language model decoder (LLaMA-3.1-8B-Instruct \citep{grattafiori2024llama}).
-A key innovation of our method is Hybrid Sequence-level Contrastive Alignment Learning (H-SCALE), which aligns protein and text embeddings via contrastive learning to improve semantic consistency.
-Following this alignment phase, we fine-tune the decoder with instruction-based LoRA \citep{hu2022lora} to enable conditional generation based on protein features and prompts.
-Crucially, we validate Prot2Text-V2 on low-homology proteins to demonstrate its robust generalization.